-Kids can learn at an early age how they can help in their community and we as teachers can help them!
+Kids can learn at an early age what activities they can do to help in their community and we as teachers can help them!
 I think it is truly such a powerful things for students to know that they are never too young to start helping in their community.

 You can easily integrate activities into your science and writing times to help students learn these things.